runtimeverification/verified-smart-contracts/gnosis/security audit.md

 To protect from reentrancy attacks, GnosisSafe uses storage field `nonce`, which is incremented during each transaction.
-However, there are 3 external calls performed during a transaction, which all have to be guarded by reentrancy.
+However, there are 3 external calls performed during a transaction, which all have to be guarded from reentrancy.
 The main external call managed by this transaction (hereafter referred as "payload") is performed [here](https://github.com/gnosis/safe-contracts/blob/bfb8abac580d76dd44f68307a5356a919c6cfb9b/contracts/GnosisSafe.sol#L95).
 After payload is executed, the original caller or another account specified in transaction data is refunded for gas cost [here](https://github.com/gnosis/safe-contracts/blob/bfb8abac580d76dd44f68307a5356a919c6cfb9b/contracts/GnosisSafe.sol#L102).
-Both these calls are performed after the nonce is incremented, thus it is not possible execute same transaction multiple times from within these calls.
+Both these calls are performed after the nonce is incremented.
+Consequently, it is not possible to execute the same transaction multiple times from within these calls.

 However, there is one more external call possible during